UOA-CS732-SE750-Students-2024/project-group-teal-turtles/README.md

 ## Tech Stack

 NodeJS + Express for backend
+Jest for testing
+Deployed using google app engine

-NextJS + Jest for frontend
+NextJS for frontend
+Jest + Playwright for testing
 Deployed using vercel

 ### API usage